 Save Printing Material

 The larger the 3D model, the higher the 3D printing service cost.
 Reducing the size of the model means a lesser volume, which indicates a lesser amount of material needed for the print and, of course, less cost.
 However, when reducing the size of the model, you should not alter its functionality.
 Below are a few ways to reduce the amount of material.

 Some 3D-printed parts do not require full solidness.
 Therefore, hollowing will reduce the number of materials you use which is tantamount to less cost.

 Remove Support Structures

 Support is integral in making parts that overhang.
 However, it uses more materials, requires post-processing, and increases the cost of production.
 Therefore, you should eliminate the need for support by designing an overhang angle greater than 450 and splitting your model.

-You can also reduce the cost of 3D printing by reducing the infill percentage.
+You can also reduce the cost by reducing the infill percentage.
 This will also preserve the materials and improve productivity.
 This is an ideal method when the product does not need to meet certain structural or mechanical needs.